• Jump to main content

 Supervision

 Compliance with prohibitions on AI, requirements for high-risk AI systems, and transparency obligations is monitored by national regulators.
-The obligations for large AI models are overseen at the European level by the European AI Office.
+The commitments for large AI models are overseen at the European level by the European AI Office.

 Entry into force